 Since 1964, AIFS has been a leading organization providing cultural exchange and educational opportunities for more than 1.5 million young people.

 For over 50 years, we have been committed to cross-cultural exchange.
-Under the direction of founder Sir Cyril Taylor, AIFS continues to operate its diverse selection of programs as a social enterprise.
+Under the direction of Chairman & CEO William L. Gertz, AIFS continues to operate its diverse selection of programs as a social enterprise.
 AIFS maintains an organizational structure that ensures that we have the resources to find new and innovative ways to pursue our core mission of bringing the world together; a mission dedicated to achieving positive social outcomes through global outreach.

 AIFS was named one of the top places to work in Connecticut in 2011, 2015 and again in 2018.

 We organize cultural exchange programs for more than 50,000 participants each year.

 Sir Cyril Taylor was born in Yorkshire, England.
-He was the founder and Chairman of AIFS and had a long and distinguished career in public service and education.
+He was the Founder and Chairman of AIFS and had a long and distinguished career in public service and education.
 At age 18 he received a National Service Commission serving with the King’s African Rifles in Kenya.
 Following his military service he went to Cambridge University graduating with an honors degree in history from Trinity Hall, Cambridge.
 He then decided to pursue an MBA at Harvard Business School for which he was awarded the Charles Bell Scholarship by the London Chamber of Commerce.